rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 tstMutableBad :: String
 tstMutableBad = printLeaves $ computeProbMutableBad exTree
 ```
-This approach applies the correction only to children's probabilities.
+This approach applies the correction to probabilities of the node children.
 We need to apply the correction all the way down the child subtree!

 **So let's fix it:**